richardli/NetHawkes/README.md

 The main algorithm is carried out in Java.
 There is a R codes folder containing R scripts also used in the process.

-Special thanks to Scott Linderman's kind help alone the way!
+Special thanks to Scott Linderman's kind help along the way!